MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 #### [Classic](#tab/classic/)
 You can set a variable for a build pipeline by following these steps:

-- Navigate to **Pipelines** page, select the appropriate pipeline, and then select **Edit**.
+1. Go to the **Pipelines** page, select the appropriate pipeline, and then select **Edit**.
-- Locate the **Variables** for this pipeline.
+1. Locate the **Variables** for this pipeline.
-- Add or update the variable.
+1. Add or update the variable.
-- To mark the variable as secret, select **Keep this value secret**.
+1. To mark the variable as secret, select **Keep this value secret**.
-- Save the pipeline.
+1. Save the pipeline.

-Once it is set, you can use the variable as an input to a task or within the scripts in your pipeline.
+After the variable is set, you can use it as an input to a task or within the scripts in your pipeline.
 To use a variable as an input to a task, wrap it in `$()`.

 [!INCLUDE [temp](includes/access-variables-through-env.md)]